cisco/mindmeld/docs/source/userguide/getting_started.rst

   $ bash -c "$(curl -s  https://mindmeld.com/docs/scripts/docker_mmworkbench_init.sh)"

-You will be prompted for your mindmeld.com username and password.
+You will be prompted for your Developer Token.
 The build will take a few minutes.
 It sets up all dependencies and drops you inside a container.

 If you encounter any issues, see :ref:`Troubleshooting <getting_started_troubleshooting>`.